-Here’s a round-up of single titles (italicised below), book series (bolded below) and educational publications, written by Australian authors and published in the last decade, that feature League.
+Here’s a round-up of single titles (italicised below) and book series (bolded below), written by Australian authors, that feature Rugby League.
 (Titles are listed in reverse chronological order; newer publications will be more readily available.)

 Matty’s Comeback by Anita Heiss (2016).
 Ages 8–12, 80 pp.

 Ten-year-old Koori kid Matty is a mad Rabbitohs fan (as are his mum, dad and brother).
 Matty basically knows everything there is to know about the Bunnies.
 It’s not a passion shared by his sister, Nita.
 She’s into reading.
 (She’s also a Kangatarian – she eats no meat, except kangaroo, ‘on ethical and environmental grounds’).